ktraister/endless_waltz/docs/automation/README.md

 Full CI/CD is in place for `exchange`, `random`, `webapp`.
 Build and deploy of the container is handled in the respective workflow.

-## CI
-CI ONLY is handled for `reaper` and `ew-entropy`.
-Container is built, but not deployed due to the sensitive nature of the reaper service.

 ## Merge Checks
 Merge checks are performed on application code before allowing merge.
 These checks are in place for all services.